krispink2000/Causal_Inference_MassMobilization/README.md

 ## Files
 - `app.R`: The main Shiny app script.
-- `data.RData`: The dataset used by the app.
+- `MassMobilizationProtestData.csv`: The dataset used by the app.

 ## Running the App
 1. Clone the repository: git clone  https://github.com/krispink2000/Causal_Inference_MassMobilization.git